 (1) Declaration.
-The CAISO may disrupt the EIM when in its judgment—
+The CAISO may declare an interruption of the EIM when in its judgment—

-(A) operational circumstances (including failures of the EIM operation to produce feasible results or other market disruptions) in the EIM Area have caused or are in danger of causing an abnormal system condition in the CAISO Balancing Authority Area or an EIM Balancing Authority Area that requires immediate action to prevent loss of load, equipment damage, or tripping system elements that might result in cascading outages, or to restore system operation to meet Applicable Reliability Criteria; or
+(A) operational circumstances (including a failure of the Real-Time Market operation to produce feasible results in the EIM Area or other CAISO Market Disruption) in the EIM Area have caused or are in danger of causing an abnormal system condition in the CAISO Balancing Authority Area or an EIM Balancing Authority Area that requires immediate action to prevent loss of Load, equipment damage, or tripping system elements that might result in cascading Outages, or to restore system operation to meet Applicable Reliability Criteria; or

-(B) EIM communications are interrupted and prevent an EIM Entity, EIM Entity Scheduling Coordinator, or EIM Participating Resource Scheduling Coordinator from accessing CAISO systems to submit or receive information.
+(B) Communications between the CAISO and EIM Market Participants are disrupted and prevent an EIM Entity, EIM Entity Scheduling Coordinator, or EIM Participating Resource Scheduling Coordinator from accessing CAISO systems to submit or receive information.

 (2) CAISO Response to EIM Disruption.
-If the CAISO declares an EIM disruption, the CAISO may—
+If the CAISO declares an EIM interruption, the CAISO may in its judgment, among other things—

-(A) maintain the EIM for other EIM Balancing Authority Areas by enforcing a net interchange constraint for the affected EIM Entity Balancing Authority Area to separate it from the remainder of the EIM Area;
+(A) separate the affected EIM Entity Balancing Authority Area from the EIM Area and maintain the Real-Time Market for other Balancing Authority Areas in the EIM Area by enforcing a net transfer constraint for the affected Balancing Authority Area to separate it from the remainder of the EIM Area;

-(B) reduce or suspend EIM Transfers between one or more Balancing Authority Areas in the EIM Area; or
+(B) reduce or suspend EIM Transfers between one or more Balancing Authority Areas in the EIM Area;

-(C) instruct one or more Balancing Authorities in the EIM Area to assume manual dispatch of all resources within their Balancing Authority Area.
+(C) instruct one or more EIM Entities to assume dispatch authority over all resources within their Balancing Authority Area; or

+(D) in addition or as an alternative, establish an Administrative Price in the Real-Time Market.

 (3) EIM Entity Responsibility.
-In response to an EIM disruption, all EIM Entities shall follow Reliability Standards applicable to their roles as Balancing Authorities in an effort to alleviate operational and system conditions and restore routine operations.
+In response to an EIM interruption by the CAISO, all EIM Entities shall follow NERC Reliability Standards applicable to their roles as Balancing Authorities in an effort to alleviate operational and system conditions and restore routine operations.

-(4) EIM Scheduling Coordinator Responsibility.
-All EIM Entity Scheduling Coordinators will promptly inform the CAISO of actions taken in response to an EIM disruption by the EIM Entities they represent through updates to the EIM Base Schedule, interchange e-Tags, transmission limit adjustments, or outage and derate information, as applicable.
+(4) EIM Entity Scheduling Coordinator Responsibility.
+All EIM Entity Scheduling Coordinators shall promptly inform the CAISO of actions taken by the EIM Entities they represent in response to an EIM interruption by the CAISO through updates to their EIM Base Schedules, Interchange E-Tags, transmission limit adjustments, or Outage and derate information, as applicable.

 (5) System Restoration.
-The CAISO shall reinstate normal operation of the EIM at such time as it determines that the EIM disruption has been resolved.
+The CAISO shall reinstate normal operation of the Real-Time Market in the EIM Area at such time as it determines that the EIM disruption has been resolved.

-(i) Congestion Management and Unscheduled Flow.
+(k) Congestion Management and Unscheduled Flow.

-(1) EIM Inability to Resolve Congestion.
-The CAISO will provide information to EIM Entities about congestion that the EIM cannot resolve.
+(1) Inability to Resolve Congestion.
+The CAISO will provide information to EIM Entities about Congestion that the Real-Time Market cannot resolve.

 (2) Initiation of Unscheduled Flow Procedures.
-The CAISO or an EIM Entity may initiate WECC’s Unscheduled Flow Mitigation Procedure if applicable for conditions in its Balancing Authority Area.
+The CAISO or an EIM Entity may initiate WECC’s unscheduled flow mitigation procedure if applicable for conditions in its Balancing Authority Area.

+(3) EIM Entity Action.
+When the WECC unscheduled flow mitigation procedure is initiated, each EIM Entity shall adjust its schedules as determined by the WECC procedure and immediately inform the CAISO of the changes.

-(3) CAISO Action.
-When WECC’s Unscheduled Flow Mitigation Procedure is initiated, the CAISO shall adjust the affected schedules as determined by the WECC procedure, CAISO operating procedures, and Business Practice Manuals for the CAISO Balancing Authority Area.
+(4) CAISO Action.
+When WECC’s unscheduled flow mitigation procedure is initiated, the CAISO shall reflect the affected EIM Market Participant schedules in the Real-Time Market as determined by the WECC procedure, EIM Entity, CAISO Operating Procedures, and Business Practice Manuals for the CAISO Balancing Authority Area and EIM Entity Balancing Authority Areas.

 29.8 [Not Used]